 Detention of unaccompanied children

-As regards waiting zones, unaccompanied children, generally speaking, are often maintained in waiting zones in inadequate conditions.
+Unaccompanied children are often maintained in waiting zones in inadequate conditions.
 The Ombudsman urged in 2017 for a better consideration of their interests, in particular by: consolidating training of agents working in waiting zones; informing children about their situation and rights; providing them more space to speak and to be heard; establishing separate spaces for children in the waiting zone; and informing the Prosecutor (Procureur de la République) of all unaccompanied children in these locations.
+Moreover, the legal representation of unaccompanied minors in waiting zone is not always efficient in practice.
 For more information on whether children can be held in these locations, see the section Border procedure (border and transit zones).

 Detention of families with children

 There has been a steady increase in detained families with children from 2013 to 2019.
-In 2020, the Public Defender of Rights reported that the widespread use of immigration detention of children with families, and instances of keeping the child in pre-removal detention alone while the parents are not held (particularly in Mayotte), remained problematic issues.
+In 2020, the Ombudsman reported that the widespread use of immigration detention of children with families, and instances of keeping the child in pre-removal detention alone while the parents are not held (particularly in Mayotte), remained problematic issues.

 Detention of victims of trafficking

-Another issue is raised in relation to victims of human trafficking.
-Detention places are not meant to guarantee protection and the police officers hearing third-country nationals in these centres mainly focus on their administrative status.
+Detention places are not meant to guarantee protection for victims of trafficking and the police officers hearing third-country nationals in these centres mainly focus on their administrative status.
 Potential asylum-seeking victims of trafficking do not feel safe and confident to submit an asylum claim, or to express their fear and their situation.
 They encounter difficulties to trust police officers unable to protect them against their traffickers.